openregister-attic/rails-picker-example/guide-data-file.md

 The app is now successfully pulling in Registers data to display the list of countries.
 For users that don't have JavaScript, this is the experience they will continue receiving, but now it's time to make it better.

-:warning: TODO: Discuss migrating from existing result formats (names, ISO codes) to curies.
+> :warning: TODO: Discuss migrating from existing result formats (names, ISO codes) to curies.
+>
+> In addition to the above task, we should briefly discuss in the documentation about how an existing application that is built to use "country codes" could implement support for node names.
+I think we could demonstrate how to create a mapping from node names to "country codes" here as that's a likely real use case.

-:warning: TODO: Discuss keeping the data up to date.
+> :warning: TODO: Discuss keeping the data up to date.
 Job included with the gem to check for new versions?
 Ask people to do it periodically manually?
+>
+> The current documentation suggests that you should copy and paste two JSON files into your application, but offers no path to keep them up to date.

-:warning: TODO: Discuss exclusions here?
+> :warning: TODO: Discuss exclusions here?
 Provide helper methods?
+>
+> The current documentation does not discuss in any way what users should do when they need to exclude or add certain locations, to interface with their legacy systems or to accommodate their business requirement.

 ### Progressively enhancing to a typeahead